ArctiqTeam/copilot-bootcamp/README.md

 ### Lab 2.3 - Navigating the Code Clouds ✈ Advanced Features of Copilot

-This session begins with demonstrating how Copilot can generate meaningful comments and documentation, essential for code understanding and maintenance, then shows how it can enhance readability through documentation suggestions, assists in adding complex new feature, and finally.
+This session begins with demonstrating how Copilot can generate meaningful comments and documentation, essential for code understanding and maintenance.
+It then shows how it can enhance readability through documentation suggestions, assist in adding complex new features, and finally, enforce coding standards and refactor code to improve maintainability.
+Additionally, it covers parsing strings and prompt engineering to generate specific solutions.

 - [Navigating the Code Clouds ✈ Advanced Features of Copilot](./Labs/Lab%202.3%20-%20Navigating%20the%20Code%20Clouds)